Is your fireplace screen still attractive and functional? Is it time for a new

 - Looking for upscale glitz?
 Try a gold or brass

 the Estate Series, many factory made screens come in variations of two standard sizes,

 39" wide by 31" tall, and

 These two sizes work with the vast majority of fireplace openings.

-wider that the fireplace opening, giving maximum protection from stray sparks.
-Increasing, however, especially for larger fireplaces and gas fireplaces,
+that the fireplace opening, giving maximum protection from stray sparks.
+Increasing, however, especially for larger fireplaces and gas fireplaces, smaller

-smaller screens are being selected to sit well within the opening, leaving three or more inches on each side and at the top uncovered by the screen.
-This
+screens are being selected to sit well within the opening, leaving three or more inches on each side and at the top uncovered by the screen.
+This choice best shows

 Screens for Outdoor Fireplaces